DO-SAY-GO/.github/profile/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=BrowserBox/BrowserBox,dosyago/DownloadNet&type=Date)](https://star-history.com/#BrowserBox/BrowserBox&dosyago/DownloadNet&Date)

 #### [BrowserBox](https://github.com/BrowserBox/BrowserBox)
-- **What It Is**: Web application virtualization via zero trust remote browser isolation and secure document gateway technology.
+- **What It Is**: Secure, embeddable browsers in your web app, and a reverse proxy for web content you wish to protect.
+BrowserBox also facilitates web application virtualization via zero trust remote browser isolation and utilizes secure document gateway technology for documents like PDFs.
 - **Why You'll Love It**:  "BrowserBox is nothing short of revolutionary!
 It's the perfect blend of cybersecurity and functionality, making our Zero Trust architecture robust and user-friendly! 🚀"
 - **Revolutionary Features**:  From Remote Browser Isolation (RBI) to Secure Document Gateway, we got it all! 💪
   - **Advanced RBI**: Our top-notch RBI technology isolates web content, ensuring that no harmful material comes in contact with your endpoints. 🎯